phil1000/SMLCW/README.md

 This was the 3rd of 4 programming courseworks (Mar/April 2014) as part of a conversion masters in Computer Science at Birkbeck College London.
-<br/>This was a pair programming exercise: Shahin Zibaee & Phil Moura.
-Phil tackled the hardest parts of the task, including the Java reflection.
+<br/>This was a pair programming exercise: Shahin Zibaee & Phil Moura. <br/>Phil tackled the hardest parts of the task, including the Java reflection.

 ---